Smartphone laggard Nokia picks up pace under CEO Elop

 He was speaking to Reuters the day before it announced it sold 7.4 million Lumia phones in the second quarter, a 32 percent improvement from the first quarter but fewer than the market’s consensus forecast of 8.1 million units.

-It chose not to predict future Lumia sales and some, including Pierre Ferragu at Bernstein Research, are skeptical about Nokia’s ability to compete in smartphones.
+It chose not to predict future Lumia sales and some, including Pierre Ferragu at Bernstein Research, are sceptical about Nokia’s ability to compete in smartphones.

 Nokia shares, now around 3 euros, are a fraction of their 2000 peak of 65 euros, and its bonds have junk ratings.